sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 ## Disclaimer

 Part of my job is to automate many different stuff for my customers.
-I enjoy automating all the things (even has a hobby) and I understand many people are not interested in spending time automating their DE.
+I enjoy automating all the things (even as a hobby) and I understand many people are not interested in spending time automating their DE.

 I still believe, though, that with little efforts, one can improve their desktop experience tremendously.